GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex5_evaluating_assemblies.md

 A few quick checks I recommend are to see how many contigs or scaffolds your data were assembled into, and then see how many contigs or scaffolds you have above a certain minimum length threshold.
 We will use `seqmagick` for performing the length filtering, and then just count sequence numbers using `grep`.

+These steps will take place in the `4.evaluation` folder, which contains copies of our first `SPAdes` and `IDBA-UD` assemblies.

 ```bash
 module load seqmagick/0.7.0-gimkl-2018b-Python-3.7.3